LHgita/c3w3/codebook.md

 * STANDING
 * LAYING

-Note the possible confusion given the term "LAYING."
-If used in the intransitive sense one may presume that it means that I am lying (not laying) down.
+Note the term "LAYING."
+The verb "lay" requires a direct object (i.e. it is transitive).
+Therefore it follows, gramatically and logically, that these subjects were not lying down or lying around.
+Rather, if the labels in this data set are interpreted literally in accordance with correct English grammar, the subjects were were laying someone or something.
+Given their age it seems likely that they were "laying someone," that is to say, sexing.

 See here for one grammar reference:
 * http://www.quickanddirtytips.com/education/grammar/lay-versus-lie

-If the labels in this data set are to be interpreted literally, according to correct English grammar, then the subjects were not lying around or lying down.
-Rather, they were were laying someone or something.
-Given their age it seems likely that they were "laying someone," that is to say, sexing.

-Obviously in this day of the surveillance state and "ubiquitous" wearable, totable, and/or on-body monitors, it would be enormously interesting to develop a technology that detects, reports, and records when a person was having sex.
+Obviously in this day of the surveillance state and "ubiquitous" wearable, clutchable, "never mind," and/or on-body monitors, using a technology in this way, to detect, report, and record when a person is having sex, would be very interesting, and potentially valuable and powerful.

 Apparently this data set does just that.